 Are results from National Cups or the National Ranking involved in U.S. Team selection?

-No. The U.S. National Team will be selected as in past years, based on Rule 4.6.3.
-The top 6 U.S. Citizen competitors make up the National Team, based on the Bouldering Open National Championship results.
+No. The U.S. National Team will be selected as in past years, based on Rules 4.5 and 4.6.
+The top 6 U.S. Citizen competitors make up the Bouldering National Team, based on the Bouldering Open National Championship results.

 Can non-U.S. Citizens compete in National Cups?

 Yes.
 The National Cups are open to all age-eligible competitors and non-U.S. Citizens are welcome and encouraged to compete.
 Non-U.S. Citizens can also accumulate ranking points at each competition and be ranked nationally, but must have a USA Climbing Competitor Membership in order to be ranked.

 Does a non-U.S. Citizen Finalist create an additional spot for the next U.S. Citizen competitor in a Final round of a National Cup?